o3de/o3de.org/content/docs/userguide/set-sky-box-stretch.md

 ---
-description: ' Use the Set Skybox Stretch node in the &ALYlong; &script-canvas; editor to stretch the skybox vertically. '
+description: ' Use the Set Skybox Stretch node in the Amazon Lumberyard Script Canvas editor to stretch the skybox vertically. '
 title: Set Skybox Stretch
 ---